 In order to describe the adjusting process of the catchment size of emergency shelters more clearly, the service subset was used.
 The catchment size of every emergency shelter was adjusted by calculating the crowdedness of the corresponding master and slave shelters in the service subset.
 For example, four emergency shelters are presented in Figure 4a.
 Their corresponding catchment areas are circular areas.
 According to the definition of the service subset, the service subset of shelter A includes two shelters: A and B, denoted as $Set_A = \{A, B\}$, because the catchment areas of shelters A and B intersect.
 Shelter A is the master shelter of the subset.
 Shelter A's slave shelter can be observed as a set too, which is denoted as $Set{slave_A} = \{B\}$.
 Similarly, the service subset of shelter B can be recorded as $Set_B = \{A, B, C, D\}$.
-Shelter B is the master shelter in this subset, and he shelters A, C, and D are the slave shelters in this subset.
-The slave shelters of shelter C can be recorded as $Set{slave_B} = \{A, C, D\}$.
-The service subset and slave shelters of shelter C can be recorded as $Set_B = \{A, C, D\}$.
-The service subset and slave shelters of shelter C can be recorded as $Set_B = \{A, C, D\}$.
-The service subset and slave shelters of shelter C can be recorded as $Set_B = \{A, C, D\}$.
-The service subset and slave shelters of shelter C can be recorded as $Set_B = \{A, C, D\}$.
-The service subset and slave shelters of shelter C can be recorded as $Set_B = \{B, C, D\}$ and $Set{slave_B} = \{B, C\}$ are the service subset and slave shelters of shelter D.
+Shelter B is the master shelter in this subset, and he shelters A, A, and A are the slave shelters in this subset and slave shelters of shelter A can be recorded as A and A are the service subset and slave shelters of shelter A can be recorded as A and A are the service subset and slave shelters of emergency shelter A.